Parks, Trails and Water

 VILLAGE PARK FACILITIES:

 - Lion’s Park – Lion’s Park offers a large playground, park shelters, swimming pool, splashpad, basketball court, and baseball, softball, and soccer fields.

 - Lions Park Swimming Pool -Located at 318 Park St, Mazomanie.
-The pool will close for the season on August 28, 2019.
-For more information call 608-795-2106 when pool is open.
+The pool is currently closed for the season and will reopen in June of 2020 For more information call 608-795-2106 when pool is open.
 Click here for Swimming Lessons Form.
 Click here for a fee schedule.

 - Park Shelters – The JC’s and the Lion’s Shelters are our covered shelters.
 These shelters offer picnic table seating and electric outlets for use.
 Click here for a fee schedule.